Mental Health without the Pathology

 Book Now CPD Mailing List

-James will address the problems with mainstream approaches, their links to harmful social and political structures, and outline various models that seek to remedy the problem.
-He will touch on the relational movement in psychotherapy, the Neurodiversity Paradigm, the Power Threat Meaning Framework, and an approach called ‘Open dialogue.’
-All of these have different but largely compatible ways of approaching mental distress that together provide viable alternatives to the current medical mental health model.
+Join James as he addresses the problems with mainstream approaches and explores various models that seek to remedy the problem.
+The day will explore a range of perspectives and approaches that have different, but largely compatible ways of approaching mental distress that together provide viable alternatives to the current medical mental health model.

 Topics we will explore: